 Conservative therapy involving manual therapy and rehabilitation are considered first line treatments.
 Often with shoulder impingement syndromes there are movement pattern issues and muscular weakness that needs to be addressed in order to attain results.

-At Black Chiropractic Group, Dr. Michael Cocozziello will perform a verbal and physical examination to rule out other causes of your symptoms.
-Michael in most cases will use a combination of manual therapy such as massage, dry needling and appropriate rehabilitative care with the aim of reducing pain and improving function of the shoulder.
+At Michael & David Black Chiropractic Group, Dr. Michael & David Black will perform a verbal and physical examination to rule out other causes of your symptoms.
+In most cases they will use a combination of manual therapy such as massage and appropriate rehabilitative care with the aim of reducing pain and improving function of the shoulder.